deanturpin/modern/readme.md

 auto main() -> int {

+  // ------------------
   // Initialiser lists
   // ------------------

-  // You used to have to create a vector and then push elements onto it.
-But
+  // It was common to create a vector and then push elements onto it (ignoring
+  // the potential copy overhead of resizing vectors).
+But with initialiser
-  // with initialiser lists you can populate containers much more concisely. std::vector<int> v{1, 2, 3, 4, 5, 6};
+  // lists you can populate containers much more concisely. std::vector<int> v{1, 2, 3, 4, 5, 6};
   std::vector<int> v1(v);
   std::vector<int> v2 = v;

+  // ------------------
   // Range-based for loops
   // ------------------

   // We used to have explicit indices or iterators but that can all be cleaned
   // up.
 Note the use of .at() rather than [] which adds range error
   // protection.